MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-refresh.png "Select refresh")

-As mentioned in step one, the first match results in the creation of a unfied master entity while all subsequent matches result in the expansion of that entity.
-Hence, beyond the blue line on the summary section, another signal for the completion of the matching process is the appearenece of the unified entity in the **Entities** page.
+As mentioned in step one, the first match results in the creation of a unified master entity while all subsequent matches result in the expansion of that entity.
+Hence, beyond the blue line status on the summary section, another signal for the completion of the matching process is the appearance of the unified entity in the **Entities** page.
 Upon clicking the entities tab you should see that new entity:

 //match addition 1